 Proposed Facilities

-The following list is a summary of Puget Sound Energy proposed facilities for Thurston County.
-For more details on these proposed facilities, please see the Puget Sound Energy 2017 Integrated Resource Plan (IRP), a forecast of conservation resources and supply-side resource to meet growing needs of PSE customers over the next 20 yearsPSE delivery system infrastructure planning is done on a 10-year basis, and those plans are updated continually as conditions, technologies and customer behavior change.
+The following list is a summary of PSE’s proposed facilities for Thurston County.
+For more details on these proposed facilities, please see the Puget Sound Energy 2021 Integrated Resource Plan (IRP), which forecasts conservation resources and supply-side resources to meet growing needs of PSE customers over the next 20 years.3 PSE delivery system infrastructure planning is done on a 10-year basis, and those plans are updated continually as conditions, technologies, and customer behavior change.

 Although the IRP is not specific to Thurston County, PSE anticipates future improvements will benefit their service network region wide.

-Transmission: statewide
+Transmission: Statewide

-In the next decade, PSE anticipates building approximately 104-plus miles of new transmission lines (100 kV and above) and upgrading over 122 miles of existing transmission lines.
+PSE anticipates building over 104 miles of new transmission lines (100 kV and above) and upgrading over 122 miles of existing transmission lines.
 In addition, PSE anticipates needing to add up to three 230 kV bulk power substations across their service area.
 These planned improvements do not include transmission needed to support the broader region or improvements needed as a result of providing interconnections for large generation resources.
 Future transmission projects in the Thurston County region include:

-Spurgeon Creek Transmission Substation Development (Phase 2)
+Electron Heights – Yelm 115kV

-Estimated Date of Operation: 2020
+Estimated Date of Operation: 2024+

-In Phase 2, this project will improve the reliability of transmission service to the cities of Lacey, Olympia, and Tumwater by looping the future transmission tap extension from Olympia via the Airport substation to Spurgeon Creek.
-This project also loops in the Olympia – St Clair #1 115 kV line into Spurgeon Creek.
+This project aims to increase transmission capacity to resolve line overloads and low voltage conditions under multiple contingencies in the area.

 Woodland – St. Clair 115 kV (Phase 2)

 Estimated Date of Operation: 2021+

-This project will increase the transmission intertie capability and reliability between Pierce and Thurston counties by adding a third transmission intertie between Pierce and Thurston Counties with construction of the remaining 8 miles 115 kV line between Gravelly Lake and Woodland substations.
+This project – while not part of PSE’s 10-year plan – will increase the transmission intertie capability and reliability between Pierce and Thurston counties by adding a third transmission with construction of the remaining eight miles of 115 kV line between Gravelly Lake and Woodland substations.

-Distribution: statewide
+Distribution: Statewide

-In the next decade, PSE anticipates the need to build approximately 6 to 8 new distribution substations to serve load as existing substation capacity is exceeded and another 2 to 4 new substations to serve specific point loads.
-They also anticipate upgrading approximately 3 existing substations to replace aging infrastructure and adding additional capacity to serve local load growth.
-In total, the new or expanded substations will require 32 to 48 new distribution lines.
-PSE will continue work on improving reliability of its worst performing circuits as well as installing smart ready equipment for increasing the resiliency of the grid.
+PSE anticipates the need to build approximately six to eight new distribution substations to serve load as existing substation capacity is exceeded and another two to four new substations to serve specific point loads.
+They anticipate upgrading approximately three existing substations to replace aging infrastructure and adding additional capacity to serve local load growth.
+PSE will continue work on improving reliability of its worst performing circuits and installing smart ready equipment for increasing the resiliency of the grid.

-Ongoing Maintenance: statewide
+Ongoing Maintenance: Statewide

-Based upon current projections and past experience, in the next decade PSE expects to replace 1,800 miles of underground high molecular weight, failure-prone distribution cable, approximately 1,000 transmission and 10,000 distribution poles.
-Additionally, PSE anticipates replacement of several major substation components as a result of ongoing inspection and diagnostics.
+PSE anticipates replacement of several major substation components because of ongoing inspection and diagnostics.
 PSE anticipates replacement of its current aging and obsolete Automated Meter Reading (AMR) communication system as well as its electric customer meters with Advanced Metering Infrastructure (AMI) technology to enable smart grid enhancements and customer offerings in the future.

 B. Natural Gas